 Keep up to date with the latest news from both local and national levels.

-Kit and equipment is available from our supplies partner, Sporting Touch, at discount prices.
+Kit and equipment is available from our supplies partner, Sporting Touch.

 The association works closely with the RA-FA Youth Council at local and national levels.

 Find out how you can become a referee, courses are held throughout the country regularly.

 Find a local association that holds meetings near where you live or visit.

 The current Laws of the Game, issued by FIFA, are available in ebook format.

 Throughout my career The Referees’ Association has been a constant source of advice, guidance and support.
 Membership of The RA has been an essential part of my development and I struggle to see how any aspiring referee can achieve their goals without the support offered by The RA.